P1sec/pycrate/README.md

 precompiled for pycrate.
 Very few specifications have been changed in order to work with pycrate :
 * Q.775, in which the terrible *AllPackagesAS* is commented out
-* Q.773 and Q.775, in which the *TCInvokeIdSet* constraint is modified to be easier used as a set of values
+* Q.773 and Q.775, in which the *TCInvokeIdSet* constraint is modified to be used as a set of values
 That's all !